MattMcAdams/new-tab/README.md

 Please refer to [font awesome](https://fontawesome.com/search?m=free) for a list of all available icons and class names.
 This extension currently only supports free icons in the "solid" and "brands" icon sets.

 Customization data is stored as a JSON object in the browser's local storage.
-This *should* be a stable enough place to store the data unless you manually clear site data when clearning things like cache and browsing history.
-I've exposed the JSON in a textarea at the bottom of the options page.
+This *should* be a stable enough place to store the data unless you manually clear site data when clearing things like cache and browsing history.
+I've exposed the JSON in a text area at the bottom of the options page.
 You can use this to copy and paste bulk preferences.
 This can be useful for creating backups of your customizations or even sharing customizations with others.

 ## Updating the addon

 The extension uses the [bookmarks API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/bookmarks), so new links can be added by adding bookmarks to the correct folders in bookmark manager.

-The bookmarks should be organized in this foldr structure using the Bookmark Manager:
+The bookmarks should be organized in this folder structure using the Bookmark Manager:

 ```txt
 All Bookmarks